-A conceptual review may be conducted in person, or through a virtual collaboration modality (such as Canvas or Zoom) for one or more students.
+A conceptual review may be conducted in person, or through a virtual collaboration modality (e.g. Canvas, Zoom, etc.) or email to individual students.
 The instructor of record will provide students with information on the logistics of a scheduled exam review and, for virtual sessions, will provide students with all information/direction needed for accessing the session.